KDE/digikam-doc/maintenance_tools/maintenance_thumbnails.rst

     The digiKam Maintenance Options to Rebuild Thumbnails

-Rebuilding the thumbnails might be necessary if you worked on your images with other applications or if you changed the thumbnail size.
+digiKam automatically generates and maintains thumbnails, but the **Rebuild Thumbnail** tool might be required if you have worked on your images with other applications or if you have changed the thumbnail size.

-From :menuselection:`Settings --> Configure digiKam...` and **Tree-Views** tab from **Views** panel, the option **Use Large Thumbnail Size for High Screen Resolution** can be turned on to render **Icon-View** with large thumbnail size, for example in case of 4K monitor is used.
+From :menuselection:`Settings --> Configure digiKam... --> View page --> Tree-Views tab`, the option **Use Large Thumbnail Size for High Screen Resolution** can be turned on to render **Icon-View** with a large thumbnail size suitable for use on a 4K monitor.
 By default this option is turned off and the maximum thumbnail size is limited to 256x256 pixels.

 When this option is enabled, thumbnail size can be extended to 512x512 pixels.
-This option will store more data in thumbnail database and will use more system memory. digiKam needs to be restarted to take effect, and this **Rebuild Thumbnails** tool needs to be processed over whole collections.
+This option will increase the size of the thumbnail database and will use more system memory. digiKam needs to be restarted for this option to take effect, and this **Rebuild Thumbnails** tool needs to be run over all collections.

 .. figure:: images/maintenance_thumbnails_setup.webp
     :alt: